Resources > Articles

 There’s a popular joke in data circles that you might have already heard: Data practitioners spend 80% of their time preparing data and 20% complaining about preparing data.
 The truth is, there’s much more to being a data professional than this.
-Sure, you’ll prepare data — and complain about it sometimes — but you’ll also need to deliver all your data findings to key stakeholders in your company.
+Sure, you’ll prepare data — and complain about it sometimes — but you’ll also need to make data presentations to key stakeholders in your company.
 Remember, data doesn’t mean much until you provide context and present it clearly.

 Thankfully, we’re here to help.
-Here are ten ways to communicate insights effectively to executives, senior managers, marketing managers and others.
+Here are 10 data presentation tips to effectively communicate with executives, senior managers, marketing managers, and other stakeholders.

 1. Choose a Communication Style

-Every data professional has a different way of communicating data to their audience.
+Every data professional has a different way of presenting data to their audience.
 Some people like to tell stories with data, illustrating solutions to existing and potential business problems.
 Others enjoy using personas to demonstrate how their data findings impact real people.
-And then there are those who like to present data more conventionally and simply explain what different figures and statistics mean in a business context.
+And then some like to present data more conventionally and simply explain what different figures and statistics mean in a business context.

 Whatever style you choose, think about the words you will use and how you will present your information.
 You’ll want to engage your audience as much as possible, even if your findings aren’t particularly interesting.